deeppavlov/Slavic-BERT-NER/README.md

 #### Install

-The toolkit is implemented in Python 3.6 and requires a number of packages.
-To install all needed packages use:
+The toolkit support Python 3.6 and Python3.7.
+To install required packages use:

 ```bash
 $ pip3 install -r requirements.txt
 ```

-CAUTION: Python3.5 and Python3.7 are not supported, see [DeepPavlov rep](https://github.com/deepmipt/deeppavlov) for details.
+CAUTION: Python<=3.5 and Python>=3.8 are not supported, see [DeepPavlov rep](https://github.com/deepmipt/deeppavlov) for details.

 #### Ner usage